Sarizeybekk/UsedCarApp/README.md

-# UsedCarApp
-According to the scenario, draw the UML diagram containing the object-oriented infrastructure of the system (objects, relations between objects, behaviors) and code it by considering SOLID design principles and Singleton design pattern.
-You can also consider the behavior details as prototypes, so you don't have to write the full detailed contents of the functions.
 # 🚗 UsedCarApp - Object-Oriented Used Car Sales System

 The **UsedCarApp** is a system developed based on a given scenario to manage used car sales efficiently.
 The project involves designing and implementing an object-oriented infrastructure while adhering to **SOLID principles** and incorporating the **Singleton design pattern**.